syncfusion-content/flutter-docs/Flutter/XlsIO/working-with-excel-worksheet.md

+---
+layout: post
+title: Excel worksheet of Syncfusion Flutter XlsIO.
+description: Learn how to create and access a worksheet of workbook and manipulating the worksheet using Syncfusion Flutter XlsIO.
+platform: flutter
+control: Excel
+documentation: ug
+---

 # Working with Excel Worksheets

 A Workbook contains a collection of worksheets where the actual contents reside and Worksheet instance represents a worksheet.
 With Flutter XlsIO, you can add and manipulate worksheets.